Providing high quality, experience-based, professional services...world-wide

 Project Execution Plan (PEP)

-Key elements of our PM systems include clearly communicated teaming agreements with scopes and roles accepted in contract documents and further established with our Project Execution Plan, project procedures, goals identification and communication, an interface plan with responsibilities matrix, prime contract management directly by our proposed Program or Project Manager, a Sustainable Development Program design to meet our client’s goals, a quanti-fiable Risk Management Program, a collaborative project procedures devel-opment plan, and IT systems and information management systems to deliver appropriate information to team members in a timely manner.
+Key elements of our PM systems include clearly communicated teaming agreements with scopes and roles accepted in contract documents and further established with our Project Execution Plan, Project Scope Book, project procedures, goals identification and communication, an interface plan with responsibilities matrix, prime contract management directly by our proposed Program or Project Manager, a Sustainable Development Program design to meet our client’s goals, a quanti-fiable Risk Management Program, a collaborative project procedures devel-opment plan, and IT systems and information management systems to deliver appropriate information to team members in a timely manner.

 Trinity Service utilizes proven Project Management methodologies to facilitate successful project delivery for our clients.
 During their careers, our team members have employed the systems and resources that support our approach on complex and challenging projects.